 Editors’ note: This is part of an ongoing series on issues of Native sovereignty before the U.S. Supreme Court.
-The first entry in the series can be found here.
+Other entries in the series can be found here and here.

 On Feb.
 22, the Supreme Court will hear oral argument in Denezpi v.
 United States, a double jeopardy case presenting the question whether the federal government can prosecute a Navajo citizen, Merle Denezpi, for the federal-law offense of aggravated sexual abuse after he was already prosecuted for the same incident in the Ute Mountain Ute Tribe’s Court of Indian Offenses, where he was convicted of the tribal-law offense of assault and battery.